Mass mortality event: Cows (2011), Wisconsin

+Fish (2013), Pakistan

+On 5 August, around 100 tonnes of dead fish, primarily mullets, were found floating in Karachi Port Trust waters, including Karachi harbour, Manora channel, and Chinna Creek.

-Saiga antelope (2015)
+Saiga antelope (2015), Kazakhstan

 In 2015, some 200,000 saiga antelope died within a period of one week in a 20 km2 area of the Betpak-Dala desert region of Kazakhstan.
 They had gathered in large groups for their annual calving.
 It was determined that warm and humid temperatures had caused Pasteurella multocida, a strain of bacteria that normally lives harmlessly in their tonsils, to cross into their bloodstream and cause hemorrhagic septicemia.
 This event wiped out 60% of the population of this critically endangered species.

 Mass mortality events are not uncommon for saiga.
 In 1981, 70,000 died; in 1988 there were 200,000 deaths; and more recently, in 2010, 12,000 died.

-Seabirds (2015–2016)
+Seabirds (2015–2016), Pacific Ocean beaches

 Starting in the summer of 2015 and continuing into the spring of 2016, about 62,000 dead or dying birds were found on Pacific Ocean beaches from California to Alaska.
 Some researchers believe that as many as one million common murres may have died in the massive die-off.